71104/jquery-handlebars/README.md

 $.handlebars('partial', 'element');
 ```

-At this point, supposing you have the following `partials/element.partial` file:
+At this point, assuming you have the following `partials/element.partial` file:

 ```html
 <li>{{ this }}</li>